dynamicstrategies/cardano-card-gateway/README.md

 The credit card payments are handle by <a href="https://wert.io/">wert.io</a> and the code base in this repo implements the connection between this example shopfront and their payment processing services.
-The payment processor processes payments for Digital Assets on the Polygon blockchain therefore additional functionality is implemented in this code base that monitors for payments on the Polygon EVM chain and once the payment has been received then sends to the user the asset on the Cardano blockchain
+The payment processor processes payments for Digital Assets on an EVM blockchain therefore additional functionality is implemented in this code base that monitors for payments on an EVM chain (Polygon or Arbitrum) and once the payment has been received then sends to the user the asset on the Cardano blockchain

+We tested the Polygon and Arbitrum blockchains and the two can be used interchangeably with a handful environment variables to switch from one to another

 Below are the printscreens of the workflow when a user clicks on the "Pay with Card" button on the storefront and covers the steps from the initial payment to  the final receipt sent to